ErpNetDocs/dev/README.md

 When you press Execute in the Query Builder, you can preview the result both as table and as JSON.

+NOTE:

+> Pay attention to the link under the selected entity, which opens the documentation for the entity.

 ## The Query Tool
 The Query Tool is simple Postman-like tool for querying the database.
 It's mostly useful for transferring queries for issues, posts, etc.